ResearchComputing/Documentation/Logging-In.md

     + Scheduled or interactive jobs
     + Compile nodes

 Need more assistance?
-Watch a tutorial video or read the template
+Watch a tutorial video or read the text below.

 ## Videos